mchwalinska/4EU-Protist-diversity-course-2024/README.md

 #### 8. Polishing

 Polishing is an important step of working with nanopore data, as it improves read quality.
-You will use two softwares [Minimap2](https://github.com/lh3/minimap2) for mapping centroids to sequences before clustering and [Racon](https://github.com/isovic/racon) which performs sequence correction.
+You will use two softwares [Minimap2](https://github.com/lh3/minimap2) for mapping centroids to sequences before clustering and [Racon](https://github.com/isovic/racon) which performs the sequence correction.

 ```
 for folder in *; do minimap2 "$folder"/centroids_error.fasta "$folder"/18S_extracted.fasta > "$folder"/minimap2.paf; done